 With the 22.3 release of Commerce Cloud, OCAPI hooks are now enabled for the B2C Commerce API.
 You can customize Shopper API resources that perform a modification on the server-side, such as the Customer and Basket resources.
 These resources provide hooks that enable you to augment server-side logic with your own eCom-based script code.

 You can use correlation IDs to match a particular request to a particular response, making it easier to troubleshoot unexpected issues, such as internal server errors.

 correlation-id header is provided in a request to a B2C Commerce API endpoint, the response contains an

 correlation-id.
 The API also generates its own correlation ID for each response.

-To learn more about correlating API requests and responses, see About the B2C Commerce API in the Reference section.
+To learn more about correlating API requests and responses, see Identifying Requests and Responses.

 To improve performance, Shopper API family requests are routed to ECOM servers using the token's Unique Shopper ID (USID).
 To avoid overloading a single server, don't use the same USID to make requests on behalf of many guest shoppers.

 Make sure that your code can handle nonbreaking changes to the API.

 Each group of resources within the B2C Commerce API is regularly updated with bug fixes, security updates, performance optimizations, new features, and other improvements.
 These updates are typically announced in the release notes after the updates are made.